marionwalton/media-and-society/index.md

 This pocket textbook focuses on the use of media in **African contexts** and emphasises insights from **cultural studies** and **social semiotics**.

 ## What is a pocket textbook?
 This is your *pocket textbook* for Media & Society.
-It's designed as an accessible, <button popovertarget="open">open access</button> guide to the ideas we'll explore in more detail in classes and course readings.
+It's designed as an accessible, <button popovertarget="open" type="button" name="button" class="btn">open access</button> guide to the ideas we'll explore in more detail in classes and course readings.

 The chapters are designed as a short, readable overview of the ideas we explore in the course.